tremor-rs/tremor-www/src/pages/0007-pipeline-optimizations.md

 - Tremor Issue: [tremor-rs/tremor-runtime#0033](https://github.com/tremor-rs/tremor-runtime/issues/0033)
 - RFC PR: [tremor-rs/tremor-rfcs#0011](https://github.com/tremor-rs/tremor-rfcs/pull/0011)

-# Summary
+## Summary
 [summary]: #summary

-As part of tremors execution engine, we transform the logic described in trickle query scripts into Directed Acyclic Graph (DAG) based pipelines.
+As part of Tremor's execution engine, we transform the logic described in trickle query scripts into Directed Acyclic Graph (DAG)-based pipelines.
 Each operation, operator, or action inside the query gets represented as a node in this graph.
-Every event passed through tremor traverses this graph of operators depth first.
-When an event arrives at an operator, this operator can alter, discard, or route the event to influence which following subgraph ( or subgraphs ) the event traverses afterward.
+Every event passed through Tremor traverses this graph of operators depth-first.
+When an event arrives at an operator, this operator can alter, discard, or route the event to influence which following subgraph (or subgraphs) the event traverses afterward.

 The initial construction of the pipeline DAGs is naive and done in the most simplistic way possible to make extending/evolving it relatively painless during development.
-After the construction of the initial graph, it may undergo one or more transformations to optimize execution; for example, it may apply constant folding to migrate some runtime calculations to compile time where possible.
+After the construction of the initial graph, it may undergo one or more transformations to optimise execution; for example, it may apply constant folding to migrate some runtime calculations to compile time, where possible.

 This RFC aims to discuss these transformations and more complex transformations.

-As transformations may involve more than a single pass, and as tremors evolution may open new avenues for optimization, may introduce new domain languages, this RFC is not meant to be exhaustive but to refect the current and near-future state of optimizations.
+As transformations may involve more than a single pass, and as Tremor's evolution may open new avenues for optimisation, may introduce new domain languages, this RFC is not meant to be exhaustive but to refect the current and near-future state of optimisations.

-# Motivation
+## Motivation
 [motivation]: #motivation

-The executable pipeline is an integral part of tremor, quite literally every event that passes through it.
-This makes it a prime target for optimization as even small improvements, when gained on every event, sum up to significant gains.
+The executable pipeline is an integral part of Tremor; quite literally, every event that passes through it.
+This makes it a prime target for optimisation as even small improvements, when gained on every event, sum up to significant gains.
 It is worth revisiting this topic regularly to see if additional cases present themselves.

-## Problem case 1
+### Problem Case 1
 [case-1]: #case-1

-As part of constructing the initial DAG we insert what we call pass through operators.
+As part of constructing the initial DAG, we insert what we call passthrough operators.
 They allow us to simplify the trickle language by not requiring all operators to have a connection logic or addressable name as well as form the edges of our DAG.

-Let us look at the following trickle script taken from the influx example in the docs and annotate it with passthrough operators and graph connections.
+Let us look at the following trickle script taken from the influx example in the docs and annotate it with passthrough operators and graph connections:

 ```trickle